 Tax planning is very complicated and can be incredibly intimidating.
-Yet, understanding taxes is the foundation to any financial decisions you make.
-Good investment planning might help you make better rates of return — say up to five per cent over time.
-Good tax planning, on the other hand, can help you to earn benefits in the range of 10 to 40 per cent.
+Yet, understanding taxes is the foundation of any financial decisions you make.
+Good investment planning might help you make better rates of return — say up to five percent over time.
+Good tax planning, on the other hand, can help you to earn benefits in the range of 10 to 40 percent.
 If you want to plan for retirement, build more wealth, pay down your debts or improve your investment portfolio, the root of success starts by understanding the rules of the tax game.

 Tax planning versus tax preparation

 The place to start is to understand the difference between tax preparation and tax planning.
 As you are preparing to file your 2006 tax return, it is often too late to do any sort of strategic planning.

 Tax preparation is really the act of summarizing the historical events for the past year.
 Tax planning, on the other hand, is looking into the future and trying to develop both long-term and short-term strategies to minimize the tax bill.
 Anyone who understands taxation and the rules will also know that many tax-planning strategies will require years of planning before you can reap the rewards.

 A hands-on approach to tax preparation can also mean many rewards for effective tax planning.
 Unfortunately, more and more people are taking the hands-off approach because it is much more convenient and manageable.
 Today, companies are profiting from Canadians by trying to make tax preparation as easy as possible through software programs, online services and by putting kiosks everywhere during tax season.

 The problem with making tax preparation easier is it goes against one of the basic principles of good tax planning — know the rules.

 Getting someone to prepare and file your taxes may be convenient, but if you want to learn more about tax planning, it may be worthwhile to invest the time to do your own tax return.